lextudio/sharpdbg/README.md

 | **DebuggerBrowsable Support** | ✅ | ✅ |
 | **DebuggerDisplay Support** | ✅ | ❌ |
 | **DebuggerTypeProxy Support** | ✅ | ❌ |

-## Current Limitations

-SharpDbg is actively developed, and some features are still being worked on:

-- Source Link support

 ## Architecture